yugosato/FaceRetrieval/README.md

 Python 2.7.14
 * Chainer v1.24.0

-© 2018 Copyright held by Yugo Sato.
+© 2018 Copyright is held by Yugo Sato.